-Coarse or kosher salt to taste
+Coarse or kosher salt, to taste

-- 3 pounds sweet potatoes (peeled and cubed)
+3 pounds sweet potatoes, peeled and cubed

 2 tablespoons orange juice

-- 3 tablespoons butter
+3 tablespoons unsalted butter

-- 1/4 cup whole milk
+1/4 cup whole milk

-- 1/4 teaspoon freshly ground black pepper
+1/4 teaspoon freshly ground black pepper

 Bring a large pot of salted water to a boil over high heat.
 Add the potatoes and allow the water to return to a simmer.
 Adjust the heat so the water remains at a simmer and simmer until the sweet potatoes are very soft, 20 to 25 minutes.

 Drain the potatoes and return them to the pot.
 Use an immersion blender or a potato masher to mash the potatoes.
 Alternately, put the potatoes through a ricer or a food mill, allowing the mashed potatoes to fall back into the pot.

 Transfer to a serving dish and sprinkle with the chopped cranberries.
-Serve hot.

-Make the potatoes up to 2 days ahead of time and store in an airtight container in the fridge.
+- Make the potatoes up to 2 days ahead of time and store in an airtight container in the fridge.
 Heat in a pot over low heat, stirring frequently, until warmed thorough, or alternately in a 300 F oven, stirring occasionally.
 You may need to add a bit of extra milk or orange juice if the potatoes are too thick.
 Scatter the cranberries or the pomegranate seeds over the top just before serving.